The Sylvers II

-The Sylvers II is the second album by the Los Angeles, California-based R&B group the Sylvers.
+The Sylvers II is the second album by American R&B group the Sylvers.
 Released in 1973, it was produced by Keg Johnson and Jerry Peters.
 It was their final album for Pride Records before being moved over to Pride's parent label MGM Records for the release of 1974's The Sylvers III.

 On June 1, 2018, The Sylvers II was reissued on vinyl as well as issued on CD for the first time on Light in the Attic Records.